 The government may have helped Canadians this time with the Coronavirus, but there’s no guarantee they’ll be there the next time.
 It’s important to look out for your own family’s well-being in case the government can’t.

 Liquid savings such as chequing accounts, savings account, money market accounts, guaranteed investment certificates and short-term government investments are the most useful in a crisis.
 You’ll want to cash these in first because their value doesn’t tend to move as much as the stock market.

 This means that you can usually take your money out of these accounts without taking a huge financial hit.
 Also, unlike retirement accounts like registered retirement savings plans (RRSPs), you won’t face a tax hit for withdrawing money early.

 As a general rule of thumb, you shouldn’t be investing in the stock market until you have several months’ worth of emergency savings.
 That way you won’t have to worry about dipping into more volatile investments the next time there’s an economic downturn.

 Prepare a Budget

-Try not to view a budget as a way to limit fun.
-Instead see it as a useful way to plan for a worst case scenario for your personal finances.
+Try not to view a budget as a way to limit the fun.
+Instead, see it as a useful way to plan for a worst-case scenario for your personal finances.

 Stretching Your Monthly Budget Further